 Research Interests: Museum anthropology; material and visual culture; anthropology of art and religion; indigenous peoples of North America; the American Southwest; NAGPRA and repatriation; indigenous rights, sovereignty, and representation; the politics of museums, representation, and display; collaborative collections and exhibitions; history of museums and anthropology; North American archaeological looting and legislation

-Lillia McEnaney is a student, anthropologist, writer, and aspiring museum practitioner.
-Her research centers on the American Southwest, museum anthropology, the anthropology of indigenous religions, and visual and material culture.
-Lillia graduated cum laude from Hamilton College in May 2017, with honors in Archaeology and Religious Studies.
-In Fall 2017, she will enter New York University's Museum Studies Master's program.
+Lillia McEnaney is a student, emerging anthropologist, and aspiring museum practitioner.
+With an overarching focus on the American Southwest, her research centers on museum anthropology, the anthropology of indigenous art and religion, and visual and material culture.
+Lillia is currently a M.A.
+Candidate in Museum Studies at New York University, and is a recent cum laude graduate of Hamilton College, with departmental honors in Archaeology and Religious Studies.

-Originally from Newtown, Connecticut, Lillia has lived and studied in London and Edinburgh.
-She is also a published and exhibited photographer, and currently works as a freelance writer, editor, and web designer.
+Originally from Newtown, Connecticut, Lillia has lived and studied in upstate New York, London, and Edinburgh.
+She currently lives in Brooklyn.